tobiasfs/anarchychessengine/README.md

 ## ECS (Entity Component System)

-Since the properties of the meeples are not known up front.
+Since the properties of the pieces are not known up front.
 They have to be constructed on the fly.
 Hence [ECS](https://en.wikipedia.org/wiki/Entity_component_system).